myoung7/virtual-tourist/README.md

 ## Known Issues
 - After placing a pin, have to tap and load a pin once in order to drag it.
+- Tapping the "New Collection" button after selecting a Pin may return an empty Collection View.